Tima-R/MNIST-Dimensionality-Reduction/README.md

   ```
   Classification accuracy with PCA-reduced data: 0.9199
   ```
+*The classification accuracy of 91.99% indicates that the logistic regression model, trained on PCA-reduced data from the MNIST dataset, correctly predicts the handwritten digits with a high level of precision, correctly identifying the digits in 91.99% of the cases in the test set.
+This performance suggests that even with reduced dimensionality, the essential features for digit recognition are retained effectively.*

 **Advanced Visualizations:** The project employs several advanced visualization techniques to explore the multi-dimensional nature of the MNIST data.